eclipse-ibeji/ibeji/docs/design/README.md

 Ibeji has three main architectural concepts:

-- Consumer
+- Digital Twin Consumer
-- Provider
+- Digital Twin Provider
 - In-Vehicle Digital Twin Service

-The first Ibeji architectural concept that we will introduce is the Consumer.
-A Consumer is a software entity that utilizes Ibeji to interface with the digital representation of the In-Vehicle hardware components.
+The first Ibeji architectural concept that we will introduce is the Digital Twin Consumer.
+A Digital Twin Consumer is a software entity that utilizes Ibeji to interface with the digital representation of the In-Vehicle hardware components.

-Another Ibeji architectural concept is the Provider.
-A Provider is the access point to some/all of the vehicle's hardware resources.
-A Provider registers itself with the In-Vehicle Digital Twin Service.
-Once registered, the In-Vehicle Digital Twin Service can make the resources available to Consumers.
-Each resource includes meta data that allow Consumers to understand the semantics of the resource and know how to interact with it.
-The In-Vehicle Digital Twin Service supports multiple simultaneous Providers and internally resolves overlapping resources offered by multiple Providers.
+Another Ibeji architectural concept is the Digital Twin Provider.
+A Digital Twin Provider is the access point to some/all of the vehicle's hardware resources.
+A Digital Twin Provider registers itself with the In-Vehicle Digital Twin Service.
+Once registered, the In-Vehicle Digital Twin Service can make the resources available to Digital Twin Consumers.
+Each resource includes meta data so that DIgital Twin Consumers know how to interact with it.
+The In-Vehicle Digital Twin Service supports multiple simultaneous Digital Twin Providers and internally resolves overlapping resources offered by multiple Digital Twin Providers.
 These overlaps offer multiple options for interacting with a resource and can improve the resource's availability (by supporting multiple access paths).
-A Provider must support a Provider interface that enables access to resource data feeds.

 In the middle is the In-Vehicle Digital Twin Service.
-It exports a query interface that enables Consumers to discover the vehicle's resources and provides the details necessary to use those resources.
-The In-Vehicle Digital Twin Service has an interface that allows Providers to dynamically register and unregister resources.
+It exports a query interface that enables Digital Twin Consumers to discover the vehicle's resources and provides the details necessary to use those resources.
+The In-Vehicle Digital Twin Service has an interface that allows Digital Twin Providers to dynamically register their resources.

 Below is the component diagram for Ibeji.